Lily-G1/eks-setup/README.md

 # EKS Cluster Setup Scripts

-Using Bash scripts, this modular setup automates the creation of an EKS cluster and essential add-ons.
+Using Bash scripts, this setup automates the creation of an EKS cluster and essential add-ons.

 ## Prerequisites:
 - Ubuntu/Debian-based system